Table of contents

 When it’s time to pay taxes, your employer will either issue you a tax form or the money you receive will need to be declared.

-There’s actually a good example with Becca, who worked for a company as a 40-hours-per-week contractor, transitioning from a former full-time role, to a freelance status.
+There’s actually a good example with Becca, who worked for a company as a 40-hours-per-week contractor.
+She was able to fully transition to freelance after working full-time.

 Even though she worked more than 30 hours per week, she was on a contract, and did not receive benefits as part of this contract.
 Ultimately, she was a part-time contractor working 40 hours per week, if that makes sense.